Tech-at-DU/ACS-1700-WEB-Web-Foundations/README.md

 - [Lab 1] You should have marked up one of these examples.
 - [Beginning CSS Challenges](https://github.com/Tech-at-DU/CSS-Challenges) (find this on slide 21 of [CSS Intro])
 - [CSS Diner](https://flukeout.github.io) Learn about CSS Selectors by playing this game.
 (Find this on slide 32 of [CSS Intro])
+- [Explore the box model](https://tech-at-du.github.io/ACS-1700-Web-Foundations/box-model.html) (find this on slide 9 of [CSS Box Model])
+- [Explore CSS Flex Box](https://tech-at-du.github.io/ACS-1700-Web-Foundations/flex-box.html) (find this on slide 37 of [CSS Box Model])
+- [Flex Box Challenges](https://github.com/soggybag/learn-css-flex-box) (find this on slide 37 of [CSS Box Model])
+- [Style Your Portfolio] Submit this to Gradescope.com
+- [Lab 2] Practice your CSS skills
 -

 <!--